MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Author contributions

 \section{Author contributions}

 D.Z. conceived the method, collected and pre-processed the data, implemented the core MedKGent framework, constructed the KG, and wrote the manuscript.
-Z.W. performed automatic quality assessment of the extracted relational triples, evaluated downstream utility in medical QA, and conducted qualitative analysis on literature-based drug repurposing cases.
+Z.W. performed automatic quality assessment of the extracted relational triples, evaluated downstream utility in medical QA, and contributed to the analysis and interpretation of downstream evaluation results.
 Z.L. was responsible for deploying the LLM API and optimizing the efficiency of relational triple extraction.
 Y.Y. and S.J. contributed to the preparation of figures and data visualization.
 H.X. and X.W. provided the GPU resources for API deployment and offered guidance on optimization and acceleration.
 J.D., Y.Z., T.Z. and J.Y. served as intermittent advisors, offering suggestions on experimental design and manuscript writing.
 X.C. and L.S. designed the overall study, served as corresponding authors, and played a key role in coordinating and integrating all resources.
 All the authors read and approved the manuscript.